tmbattey-2021/Duke_rails_final/README.md

 according to the following standard:

 - spec/models: specifications for any models that you create
-- spec/requests: specifications for all requests against the application
+- **BONUS** spec/requests: specifications for all requests against the application
 - **BONUS** avoid hard-coding test artifacts such as created objects, request parameters, etc.